cynicsketch/nix-mineral/docs/CONTRIBUTING.md

 Create your function within the `let in` in the `lib/default.nix` file, following the pattern of the other functions.
 Then place your function within the `flake.lib` list at the end of the file, and within the list inside the `importModule` function as well.

+# Licensing and copyright

+Because it is pragmatic to take from existing research, consideration to licensing applies.
+This is not legal advice, just a general reference and opinion.

+- The merger doctrine nullifies licensing and attribution requirements when there are limited ways to express an idea.
+- Basic concepts and facts aren't copyrightable.
+- Due to the nature of Linux hardening, most configuration changes aren't legally valid to copyright under merger doctrine.
+- Informal crediting exists as a courtesy, not as a way to fulfill proper license attribution requirements.
+- *Some* commentary isn't legally valid to copyright when summarizing basic facts or concepts.
+If independent descriptions inevitably converge to the same semantic meaning, merger doctrine usually applies.
+- *Some* commentary **is** legally copyrightable when there is an element of artistic of imaginative expression.